There and Back Again: Bulk-to-Defect via Ward Identities: Example: 1/2 BPS Wilson Lines in SYM Example: 1/2 BPS Wilson Lines in N=4 SYM

-with $N$ the rank of $SU(N)$ gauge group in $\cN=4$ super Yang-Mills.
+with $N$ the rank of the $SU(N)$ gauge group in $\cN=4$ super Yang--Mills.
 It is straightforward to verify that the relation holds exactly: with the additional factor of $J/\pi$, the two coefficients match identically at all orders in the ’t~Hooft coupling~$\lambda$.